s1155003185/VCCProjectGenerator/README.md

 [@@NoHistory]
     Action Only.
     Will not add to Action Manager.
 After executing Do, this action cannot be found in Action List.
 So, this action cannot be Undo.

+[@@NoJson]
+    For class declare @@Json Only.
+    Will not generate Json for current property.
+    For those temp properties that do not need to be recored.

 [@@Command xxx]
     Command used in VCC generator, can be any text in xxx without @@